anikesh-17/anikesh-ML-Project/README.md

 **Machine Learning Models Web Application**
 Welcome to the Machine Learning Models Web Application repository!
-This project is developed to showcase multiple machine learning models through a web interface using Flask.
+This project is developed to showcase multiple machine learning models through a web interface using Streamlit.

 Project Overview
 This repository includes various machine learning models integrated into a web application.
 The models and functionalities demonstrated are: